Why are people leaving London?

 Over the past two decades, house prices and general living costs in London have soared at a stratospheric rate and, although wages have risen to try and compensate for this, there has become a huge gap between the median monthly income and the cost of living.

 The famous writer V.S.
 Naipaul was once quoted as saying, 'I came to London.
-It had become the center of my world and I had worked hard to come to it.
+It had become the centre of my world and I had worked hard to come to it.
 And I was lost.'
 This is a sentiment that I imagine rings true with many people in the capital today.
 A mecca for so many different industries and opportunities yet, in equal measure, a wilderness of windows and anonymous streets.
 As a visitor, I love the (cliche alert) 'hustle and bustle' of the city.
 The fact that there is always something happening adds to such excitement.
-If you're in the centre of London on any given day you can guarantee you won't be far from a concert or a busker, a night club or a jazz bar, a landmark or a modest cafe.
+If you're in the centre of London on any given day you can guarantee you won't be far from a concert or a busker, a nightclub or a jazz bar, a landmark or a modest cafe.

 Such is the contrast and diversity, London spoils tourists more than most places.
 A short stroll reveals just how close an underground stop or any other form of public transport is - leaving you plenty of temptation to explore the steel and glass canyons of our economy's heart.
 However, I get the sense that living there would soon wear me down and steal that magic.